This site contains affiliate links, view the disclosure for more information.

 Lighting SUCKS in the dorm rooms so this vanity mirror is perfect for the dorms if you like having professional lighting when you get ready!

-Dorm closets are basically non-existent so maximizing as much space as possible is crucial for staying sane AND fitting all your clothes.
-They now have so many organization products for closets that I am listing the ones that I think will actually work for a college dorm.
+Dorm closets are basically non-existent so maximizing as much space as possible is crucial for staying sane AND fitting all the clothes your bring.
+They now have so many organization products for closets so I am listing the ones that I think will actually work for a college dorm.

 1. Closet Organization Essentials